pepperumo/Differential_self_driving_Robot_bumperbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

+This repository is based on the **Self-Driving and ROS 2: Learn by Doing!** course available on [Udemy](https://www.udemy.com/course/self-driving-and-ros-2-learn-by-doing-odometry-control/).
+Special thanks to the course creator for their excellent content and guidance, which inspired this project.

-This repository contains the material for the **Differential Self-Driving Robot (BumperBot)** project.
-If you are passionate about robotics and want to develop a self-driving robot with ROS 2, this project is for you!
+The **Differential Self-Driving Robot (BumperBot)** project is ideal for those passionate about robotics and interested in developing a self-driving robot using ROS 2.
 It includes:

 - **Odometry**: Real-time position and orientation tracking.
 - **Control**: Precise motion control for differential drive.